MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 To create bulk-delete jobs in Dataverse, you must have the **Bulk Delete** privilege in at least one of the roles that is assigned to you.

 > [!CAUTION]
-> When you delete Dataverse data, it is permanently deleted from your environment.
+> When you delete Dataverse data, it's permanently deleted from your environment.
 There's no way to recover individual records after you delete them.

 ### Export a Dataverse table